open5e/open5e/source/monsters/tome-of-beasts/F/flutterflesh.rst

 **Bone Spur.** *Melee Weapon Attack:* +8 to hit, reach 5 ft., one target. *Hit:* 17 (2d12 + 4) slashing damage plus 11 (2d10)
 necrotic damage.
-If both attacks hit a single creature in the same turn, it is grappled (escape DC 10).
+If both attacks hit a single creature in the same turn, it is :ref:`srd:grappled` (escape DC 10).
 As a bonus action, the flutterflesh can choose whether this attack does bludgeoning, piercing, or slashing damage.

-**Tormenting Gaze.** A target creature within 120 feet and able to see the flutterflesh takes 18 (4d8) psychic damage and is paralyzed for 1d4 rounds, or takes half damage and isn’t paralyzed with a successful DC 15 Wisdom saving throw.
+**Tormenting Gaze.** A target creature within 120 feet and able to see the flutterflesh takes 18 (4d8) psychic damage and is :ref:`srd:paralyzed` for 1d4 rounds, or takes half damage and isn’t paralyzed with a successful DC 15 Wisdom saving throw.
 Tormenting gaze can’t be used against the same target twice in a single turn.